This section provides a very simplified approach to understand the basics of how the body functions.

 Eating food is vital to life.
 We eat for energy.
 We know that the cells in our body are conscious entities and each knows its specific set of tasks to carry out.
 While there is a life force that operates the body, the cells still need an external source of energy to sustain themselves in their activity.
 So many people think that if something is edible, it is usable by the body and this simply is not so.

 There are four basic processes in the body – digestion, absorption, utilization, and elimination.
-We digest food (breaking proteins down into amino acids for building and repair material, carbohydrates break down into simple sugars for fuel, fats are broken down into fatty acids and glycerol for building, repair and emergency needs).
+We digest food (breaking proteins down into amino acids for building and repair material, carbohydrates break down into simple sugars for fuel / energy, fats are broken down into fatty acids and glycerol for building, repair and emergency needs).
 We must then absorb what has been broken down through the intestines so it can be used by the body.
 Cells must then be able to utilize this nutrition.
 Finally, waste products must be eliminated from the body.

 When one or more of these processes is compromised, the body begins to suffer.
 It may take many years for symptoms to show up but they will invariably show up.
 There are always signs along the way from constipation, prolonged states of low energy, headaches, rashes, fatigue, obesity, bags under the eyes, excessive thinness, etc.